 While many people enter real estate hoping for a full-time job, others work part-time.
 They might be in the process of starting a second career, or they may see it as a side hustle.
 Some work part-time initially, keeping a full-time job with guaranteed income until they are successful in real estate.

 Working part-time is possible, but it may slow down your earnings.
-For example, clients want someone to whom they can reach out 24/7.
+For example, clients want someone they can reach out to 24/7.
 If you dedicate only a few hours a day or a few days a week to the job, they may become frustrated and choose someone else.
 You may also find that you have to give up perks like weekends and vacations.

 Where you work as a real estate agent can also affect how much you earn.
 Obviously, the commission check for a $1 million home is greater than one for a $250,000 house.
 Features like accessibility, location, weather, job market, and demographics can affect a home's sale price.
 For example, a home in a popular school district may have more interest from parents willing to pay a higher price to live near the schools they want their children to attend.

 Of course, the local housing market and even the national economy can also impact your earnings.
 When home sales are up, you're more likely to earn more.
 When they go down, you'll likely earn less.
-If the nation goes through a recession or other economic downtimes, that will also likely impact your earnings.
+If the nation goes through a recession or other economic downturn, that will also likely impact your earnings.

 Although you have ample independence and operate much like someone who is self-employed, real estate agents must work for a brokerage.
 In many states, you'll even need a broker to sponsor you so you can officially get your license.
 For this reason, it's essential to choose your brokerage carefully and consider the size of the company, the types of real estate they specialize in, and more.
 A brokerage with an excellent reputation in a community is likely to have more clients, which means more potential earnings for you.